pactus-project/PIPs/PIPs/pip-27.md

 Once a new block is committed, the following operations should be performed:

 1. If the node is a Full Node, no action is needed.
-2. If the node is a Pruned Node, call the `PruneBlock` function with the block number equal to `LastBlockHeight - RetentionBlocks`.
+2. If the node is a Pruned Node, call the `pruneBlock` function with the block number equal to `LastBlockHeight - RetentionBlocks`.

 This process ensures that for each new block added,